How to Read a Financial Statement Like a Pro (Even if You’re Not an Accountant)

 Balance Sheet

-A balance sheet, or statement of financial position, lists a company’s assets, liabilities, and equity balances.
-It showcases a business’s financial position at a particular point in time.
+A balance sheet, or statement of financial position, lists a company’s assets, liabilities, and equity balances and showcases its financial position at a particular point in time.

-• Equity represents the actual value of a business and is calculated as the difference between assets and liabilities.
-It encompasses common stock, additional paid-in capital, and retained earnings, and is also known as shareholder’s equity, owner’s equity, or net worth.
+- Equity represents a business’s actual value and is calculated as the difference between assets and liabilities.
+It encompasses common stock, additional paid-in capital, and retained earnings and is also known as shareholder’s equity, owner’s equity, or net worth.

 This information is important for understanding the true value of a business.
 The balance sheet formula is: